Connect with us

 Hutchinson, right, is expecting to resume his career (Nigel French/PA)

-“I broke down when they told me in the hospital because playing is all I ever want to do,” he said.
+“I broke down when they told me in the hospital because playing football is all I ever want to do,” he said.
 “I didn’t care that I had a heart attack, I’m not really like that.

 “It happened in the sixth minute of the game, I carried on and played the full 90.
 The specialist in London has told me there’s no problem with playing football again, so I’m happy.”